teachingangel/javascript-snake-game/README.md

 * inline the code for the snake to eat and hit the wall
 * explain how the snake eats and hits the wall

+## Make the snake eat and hit the wall
+10min

+* inline the code for the snake hit itself
+* explain how the snake hit itself

+## Make the snake move automatically
+10min

+* inline code for automatically move
+* explain how the snake moves automatically

 ## Deploy the game and make it accessible over the web
+10min

+* github -> settings -> Pages
+* deploy from a branch
+* deploy from master

 ## Challenges
 30min